 This is a review of how Pythagoras, Plato, Socrates, Shakespeare and such major World Religions

-as Christianity, Islam, Hinduism and Buddhism all hold the view that Human Spirituality
+as Christianity, Islam, Hinduism, Buddhism and Sikhism all hold the view that Human Spirituality

 is relative to "Desire" and to "Wrath" thus supporting the three-directioned representation